MetroChimneyPDX

 Cancelled appointments will be subject to a cancellation fee.
 Once you schedule the chimney cleaning, at that point you are authorizing the terms of the cancellation fee.
 Cancellation fee applies to people who cancel the chimney cleaning or call in to say they need to reschedule but are not actually rescheduling the appointment at that time.
 To not get the cancelation fee, you actually need to call up and physically reschedule the appointment time to another day/time.
 The charges do not apply to people who call in and actually reschedule the time.

-CALL FOR A FREE TELEPHONE QUOTE AND TO SCHEDULE YOUR FIREPLACE CLEANING TODAY
+CALL FOR A FREE OVER THE TELEPHONE QUOTE AND TO SCHEDULE ZERO CLEARANCE FIREPLACE CLEANING TODAY